FrostyX/tracer/doc/source/user-guide.rst

 There is plugin for new fedora package manager - DNF.
 It calls tracer after every successful transaction.
 Please note that it checks only packages in actual transaction, so if you run ``tracer`` from command line, you can actually get longer list.

-If you want this feature, install the ``dnf-tracer-plugin`` package.
+If you want this feature, install the ``dnf-plugin-tracer`` package.

 ::